samsw69/wdi25-project2/README.md

 ####Approach / How It Works
-This is a full stack application which utilises RESTful routing.
+This is a full stack application which utilises RESTful routing and authentication.

 Secure routes ensure that only registered users can access the site.
 Profiles, comments and events can be deleted or edited only by their creator.

 #####APIs used

 1. Google Maps - autocomplete
-2. Google Maps - XXX
-3. Facebook Login
+2. Facebook Login
-4. AWS S3
+3. AWS S3

 ####The Build